jointxroad/portal/README.md

 ## How to deploy to gh-pages

 Middleman is configured with deploy module.
-Execute `bundle exec middleman deploy` to generate /push site to gh-pages.
+Execute `bundle exec rake publish REMOTE_NAME=pages ALLOW_DIRTY=true BRANCH_NAME=master` to generate
+/push site to gh-pages.